 Sales Tools: Customer Relationship Management (CRM) software, Invoicing software, Meetings app, Email management tool, Documents tool, Inventory, and order management software.

 The introduction of resources to a marketing or sales approach is especially reliant on new technology.
-For instance, Artificial Intelligence, AI, and live chat are the latest tools that marketing and sales adopt to expand contacts with leads.
+For instance, Artificial Intelligence, AI, and live chat are the latest tools that marketing and sales teams can adopt to expand contacts with leads.
 This kind of personalized interaction was impossible until lately, and companies can embrace the latest software and technology as it’s designed.

-Marketing vs Sales Strategies
+4. Marketing vs. Sales Strategies

 Guerilla Marketing Strategies

 Just like marketing strategies, sales techniques can differ depending on their company, products, market, and prospects.
 Some of the most common sales methodologies include; SPIN Selling, MEDDIC, N.E.A.T.
-Selling, The Challenger Sale, CustomerCentric Selling, Conceptual Selling, The Sandler System, Dale Carnegie, SNAP Selling just to name a few.
+Selling, The Challenger Sale, CustomerCentric Selling, Conceptual Selling, The Sandler System, Dale Carnegie, SNAP Selling, and more.

-The future: A Blended Approach
+The future: A Blended Approach of marketing vs. sales.

 The balance of sales and marketing requires a broad strategy that guides prospects toward converting to customers.

-Marketing and Sales Alignment
+Marketing vs. Sales Alignment

-The SLA (service-level agreement) is as approach that builds a set of deliverables that one party has consented to grant another.
+The SLA (service-level agreement) is an approach that builds a set of deliverables that one party has consented to grant another.
 This is one of the top techniques for marketing and sales to form a partnership.